famoser/polyas-verification/README.md

     </tbody>
 </table>

-You can test this UI with receipt in `assets/test_vote_receipt.pdf`.
+You can test this UI with the receipt in `assets/test_vote_receipt.pdf`.

 If the receipt validates successfully, the user may choose to store the receipt on the server.